postsharp/Metalama.Samples/src/caching/README.md

 ---
 uid: sample-cache
-summary: "This chapters explains how to leverage aspect-oriented programming to cache method outputs and improve performance for computationally expensive tasks."
+summary: "How to cache the output of expensive methods with an aspect, instead of writing the caching boilerplate by hand."
 keywords: "cache C#, cache .NET, caching C#, caching .NET, aspect"
 created-date: 2023-04-06
 modified-date: 2024-09-09